Envisioning Scholarly Communication Through 2030: Analyzing trends in open science to chart the course of open access publishing

 5. Increased Community Engagement and Advocacy

 Overall, the future of OA publishing is likely to be shaped by a combination of technological innovation, policy changes, and shifts in scholarly communication practices, with implications for researchers, publishers, and institutions across the academic ecosystem.
-Adaptation to these changes will require collaboration, innovation, and a commitment to the core principles of openness, accessibility, and transparency.

-The continued adoption of open science principles and the increasing emphasis on transparency, reproducibility, and public engagement suggest that OA publishing will become the norm rather than the exception.
+The continued adoption of open science principles and the increasing emphasis on transparency, reproducibility, and public engagement suggest that OA publishing will become the norm rather than an exception.
 Publishers may need to adapt their business models further to align with the shifting landscape, embracing innovative approaches to funding and sustaining high-quality OA publications.

 Frequently Asked Questions